Supervision and Safety

 At the Island Summer Camp, the safety of your child is our number one priority.
 We want you to feel secure knowing that your child is in good hands for the week.
 Here is how we show our dedication to providing a fun and safe environment:

-- Each group of campers is led by two staff.
+- Each group of campers is led by at least two staff

-- A total of seven staff stay overnight, meaning that staff are available to support campers 24/7
+- At least three staff stay overnight, meaning that staff are available to support campers 24/7

-From there, staff will accompany your children/wards on the 15-minute ferry ride to the island dock, where a bus will meet them to take them on the short drive to our facility.
+From there, staff will accompany campers on the 15-minute ferry ride to the Centre island dock, and then on the short 20-minute walk to our facility.
+A

 At the end of camp, children will be picked up at the Jack Layton Ferry Terminal, in the same spot at which they were dropped off.

 Questions?
-Contact our Camp Director, Kat Clark: IslandSummerCamp@tdsb.on.ca
+Contact our Camp Director, Emma Hawley-Yan: IslandSummerCamp@tdsb.on.ca